 – presentation environments (domestic, office, outdoor, professional);

-– delivery systems (internet, mobile networks, satellite, broadcast) ,
+– delivery systems (internet, mobile networks, satellite, broadcast) ;

+h) that the multiscreen technology is used in the broadcasting and multimedia information applications providing simultaneous presentation of several different images on the same screen;

+i) that optical head-mounted displays (e.g. video glasses) have been implemented for the reception of TV broadcasting programmes and personal multimedia information,

 decides that the following Questions should be studied:

 1 What are the quality attributes for audio-visual perception?

-2 How the context dependent quality balance between audio and visual presentation* should be considered?
+2 How the context dependent quality balance between audio and visual presentation2 should be considered?

-3 What are the subjective test methodologies** required for different applications and quality levels for:
+3 What are the subjective test methodologies3 required for different applications and quality levels for:

 – audio-visual presentation?